TachLehman/BrowserDataAnalyzer/README.md

 # Usage:
 python WBD.py
+(CSV files are created in the same folder as the script)

 # Dependencies:
 Pandas (used for working with the data contained in the various files) - pip install pandas